tsmodule/tsmodule/README.md

 TSModule itself builds with `-b, --bundle` flag, and requires only three runtime NPM dependencies:

-1. `esbuild`, which does the heavy lifting for the build process, does not allow itself to be bundled
+1. `esbuild`, which does the heavy lifting for the build process, does not allow itself to be bundled;
-2. `typescript`, so TSModule can use the built `tsc` binary to generate `.d.ts` type declarations during builds
+2. `typescript`, so TSModule can use the built `tsc` binary to generate `.d.ts` type declarations during builds; and
-3. `pkg`, for building binaries with `build --binary` (which implies `--bundle` and `--standalone src/bin.ts`).
+3. `pkg`, for building binaries with `build --binary` (a specific standalone bundle mode).

 <sub>Note: Bundling every entry point in place may not be what you want, i.e. if you
 only have a single entrypoint.
 In these cases, `tsmodule build -b src/index.ts`